andyt530/az2tf/README.md

 1. login to the Azure cli2  (az login)
 1. run the tool giving the ID of a subscription as a paremeter  ./az2tf.sh  Your-subscription-ID

+Be patient - lots of output is given as az2tf:

++ Loops for each provider through your resource groups &
++ Creates the requited *.tf configuration files
++ Performs the necessary 'terraform import' commands
++ And finally runs a 'terraform plan'

-Or for smaller tests where all resources are contained in a single Resource Group run
+For smaller tests where all resources are contained in a single Resource Group run

 ./az2tf.sh Your-subscription-ID  RG-Name